andygb13/Emotions_Classifier/README.md

 <img src="https://github.com/andygb13/Emotions_Classifier/blob/main/Samples/Picture1.png"  width="500" height="500">

 This repository includes a pipeline for processing facial images and training an emotions classifier.
 The dataset used for this project was the AffectNet dataset, which includes more than 30k training samples, and 3k evaluation samples.
-The images to be processed are cropped (eyes) facial images from the original AffectNet dataset, these were generated using a YOLOv5 object detector:
+The images to be processed are cropped and augmented (eyes) facial images from the original AffectNet dataset, these were generated using a YOLOv5 object detector:

 <img src="https://github.com/andygb13/Emotions_Classifier/blob/main/Samples/cropped_img.png"  width="800" height="150">